MICKAI®Articles92 Percent of Security Leaders Ca…

 ---

 By Micky Irons, founder and CEO, Mickai.
 Mickai is a Sovereign Intelligence Operating System that regulated organisations own and run inside their own walls, with a cryptographically-signed audit record on every action.
-Our patent portfolio stands at 104 filed UK applications spanning roughly 2,340 claims across 13 families, building toward examination and grant.
+Our patent portfolio stands at 104 filed UK applications spanning 2,340 claims across 13 families, building toward examination and grant.

 !The MICKAI wordmark with the gold M lockup on a void-black field